Pasha147/Bee/README.md

 # Bee
-Bee from JS for children
+This is Bee from JS for children